ACM SIGCOMM 2020 Workshop on Networking for Emerging Applications and Technologies (NEAT 2020)

 - Video analytics and smart offloading for VR/AR

 - Measurement study of existing VR/AR and HTC applications

 Submissions must be original, unpublished work, and not under consideration at another conference or journal.
 Submitted papers must use the new ACM template (using sigconf document type) from the 2018 ACM consolidated template package (you can also use this barebone LaTeX template).
 The font size must be 9 points.
 The length of the final paper with all its content except references must not exceed 6 pages.
 Papers must include author’s names and affiliations for single-blind peer reviewing by the PC.
 Authors of accepted papers are expected to present their papers at the workshop.

-Please submit your paper via https://sigcomm19neat.hotcrp.com/.
+Please submit your work via https://sigcomm20neat.hotcrp.com.